CA-G12/Team-4---SQL-vs-NoSQL-database/README.md

 SQL is used extensively across many business industries, including technology, finance, retail, music, and even the medical sector.
 It’s incredibly accessible, scalable, and user-friendly.

+***

+### NoSQL database:
+store in an information JSON document.

+The following defines the four most-popular types of NoSQL database:
+- Document databases
+- Key-value stores
+- Wide-column databases
+- Graph databases

+ ### Why use NoSQL?
+NoSQL is more scalable and provide superior performance

+### Advantages of NoSQL :
+1- Flexible Data Module.
+2- Evolving Scalable.
+3- Elastic Scalability.
+4- High Performances.
+5- Open Source.

+### Disadvantages of NoSQL :
+1- Lack of Standardization.
+2- Backup of DataBase.
+3- Open Source.

+## Conclusion
+So what are NoSQL databases and why do they matter now?
+Flexible, high-performance NoSQL is increasingly the preferred database technology to power today’s web, mobile, and IoT applications

+With NoSQL, enterprises are better able to both develop with agility and operate at any scale – and deliver the performance and availability required to meet the demands of Digital Economy businesses.

 # 👥 **Team members**
 - [Ibtisam Hemmo](https://github.com/ibtisam-hemmo)
 - [Bayan El-Bary](https://github.com/bayan2002)